-So asked one attendee at last week’s Retire Overseas Conference.
+So asked one attendee at this week’s Retire Overseas Conference in Orlando, Florida.
 She’s not the only one wondering about this.
-Affording retirement was one of our primary topics of discussion in Orlando last week.
+Affording retirement has been one of our primary topics of discussion.

 Nah, that’s not the answer.

-As I explained to the crowd assembled for our Seventh Annual Retire Overseas event, don’t put off your retirement because you’re worried you can’t fund it.
+As I explained to the crowd assembled in Orlando for this Fifth Annual Retire Overseas event, don’t put off your retirement because you’re worried you can’t fund it.
 Find a way to generate more funds.

 Getting a job in another country as a foreign resident is no easy thing.
 Often, it’s impossible.
 But, at this point of your life, do you really want to go to work for someone else anyway?

 Those of us who’ve grown up in the developed world have a serious leg up on the local competition in the developing one.
 Show up in a place like Belize, Nicaragua, Colombia, Ecuador, or Panama, and you’ll notice all kinds of market gaps.
 Products and services you’d be willing to bet would be welcome are missing altogether… and others that are available are fulfilled so inefficiently and unreliably as to, again, leave big niches wide open.

 So start a business.
 A messenger service (as did a friend a decade ago in Bucharest, where he noticed that all the local messenger services were unreliable… his is today the biggest in town)… or a self-storage facility (as did another friend years ago in Nicaragua, again very successfully), for example.

 Or maybe put your years of professional experience to good use.
 You could start an auto-repair service (one of your fellow readers has done this in Coronado, Panama), a pool consulting business (another reader has done this on Roatán, Honduras), or a design consulting firm (helping other expats decorate their new homes).

 You could service the local tourist trade with a restaurant, a bar, a bakery, a guesthouse, or a gîte…